Play Video

 Today she has five children, loves being a mom in the San Gabriel Valley and is working on her MSW.
 Her goal is to build a violence and suicide prevention program for youth in the San Gabriel Valley.

-Audrie Gordon Quotes
+Audrie Gordon Takeaways

 • “It seemed like everywhere I would go, I would meet these people.
 Even if I was at the craziest places, I would meet these people who just saw something in me, and they would tell me hey, Audrey, you can go to school.
 You can do this.
 You can do that.
 And kinda push me to do the right thing.”